shashtag/dore-py/README.md

 # Why is it called Dore?

 No particular reason.
-I just wanted to share with the world about my thoughts on how we should have spelt *door*.
+I just wanted to share my thoughts on how we should have spelt *door*.

-# What can you do with Dore?
+# What can you do with it?

 Dore allows you to define the details of your target data in a config file, known as the **Manifest**, and Dore takes care of generating this data for you. <br>